Coaches

 DEADLINE: March 30 (annually)

-SANCTIONS: Head Coaches who do not meet the requirements outlined below will be subject to the Volleyball Canada $250 fine, payable prior to participation in that year’s Provincials/Nationals.
+SANCTIONS: Head Coaches who do not meet the requirements outlined below will be subject to the Volleyball Canada $250 fine, payable to Volleyball Canada prior to participation in that year’s Provincials/Nationals.

-For teams not attending VC Nationals, Head Coaches who do not meet the requirements outlined below, will be fined $250, payable prior to participation in that year’s Provincials.
+For teams not attending VC Nationals, Head Coaches who do not meet the requirements outlined below, will be fined $250, payable to Volleyball Alberta prior to participation in that year’s Provincials.

 NCCP Certification Table

-IMPORTANT NOTE: Head Coaches who have achieved Certified status in their appropriate context are still required to complete the mandatory requirements in Section A (above) and maintain Active status in the NCCP Locker.
+NOTE: Head Coaches who have achieved CERTIFIED status in their appropriate context are still required to complete the Mandatory Requirements and maintain Active status in the NCCP Locker.
 Coaches with an ‘Inactive’ status are not eligible.
 Please refer to Volleyball Canada’s NCCP Certification Maintenance Guide on how to remain Active.

 Volleyball Canada Youth National Championships Coach Eligibility Requirements